100+ Best Fundraising Ideas for Everyone in 2024

 46. Costume Competition

-A Halloween classic, a Halloween costume competition is a winning Halloween fundraising idea.
+A costume competition is a classic Halloween fundraising idea!

-Let your guests know about your competition a couple of weeks in advance.
+Let your guests know about your competition a few weeks in advance.
 This will give them plenty of time to plan out an amazing costume.
 Choose the categories that prizes will be awarded for.
-You can have as many winners and prize categories as you like (e.g. scariest, funniest, best overall, best couple costume, etc.).
+You can have as many winners and prize categories as you like (e.g. scariest, funniest, best overall, best couple’s or group costume, etc.).

-You can also add a fun twist to this fundraiser by asking your audience to make donations to a fundraising page, with the highest donor getting to choose your costume!
+You can also add a fun twist to this fundraiser by asking your audience to make donations through your online donation page, with the highest donor getting to choose your costume!

 Fundraising Potential: ++